bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @bushrat011899</div>

 In prior versions of Bevy, the default way to choose an [`AssetLoader`] for a particular asset was entirely based around file extensions.
 The recent addition of [`meta` files] allowed for specifying more granular loading behavior, but file extensions were still required.
-In Bevy 0.13, the asset type can now used to infer the [`AssetLoader`].
+In Bevy 0.13, the asset type can now be used to infer the [`AssetLoader`].

 ```rust
 // Uses AudioSettingsAssetLoader